How Depression and Sleep Are Connected

 What Is Sleep Hygiene?

 Whatever the type of sleep issue, moving closer to desired levels of sleep can be accomplished through sleep hygiene.
 Sleep hygiene is based on the idea that people all have the innate ability to get good sleep, but bad habits and negative environments change and distort this ability over time.

 This view looks at sleeping as a skill that requires rehearsal to be developed and perfected.
 Everyone can obtain improved sleep patterns if they take steps to achieve their goal.

 Think of sleep hygiene like oral hygiene; people are born with healthy gums and grow healthy teeth, but these begin to decline with time if you do not actively take steps like brushing and flossing to maintain their health.

 If the problem is poor sleep, the solution is improving your sleep hygiene.
-Here are some great sleep hygiene tips:
+Here are some great depression and sleep hygiene tips:

 Target Thoughts Regarding Sleep